uzongoka/pulse-sms-issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature for the app.
+about: non-contact messages in pulse.

 ---